HomeCommunicationWords of Encouragement Can Revolutionize Your Marriage. Here's How.

 What if we prayed, “Lord, please give me at least two words of encouragement for my spouse today?”

-Read Next on Thriving Marriages Delight: The Secret Ingredient of a Great Marriage
+Read Next on Thriving Marriages Does God Ever Approve of Divorce?

 “Lord, I’m asking for some supernatural insight to build up my husband/wife.
 What are two words of encouragement you would have me say?”